debops/debops/docs/ansible/roles/debops.postfix/defaults-mastercf.rst

 variable, which is passed to the configuration template.

 Each list entry is a YAML dictionary.
-Entries that control Postfix parameters of the same name will be combined together in order of apperance.
+Entries that control Postfix parameters of the same name will be combined together in order of appearance.

 .. contents::
    :local: